SnowyMouse/last-resort/README.md

 # Last Resort
-Tool for convincing tags to work with the Xbox version of the game.
+Tool for convincing Gearbox tags to work with the Xbox version of Halo.

 This tool is used for converting HUD meters and multipurposes to the channel orders the Xbox uses.
 It can also convert sound tags to Xbox ADPCM.